-- 11. The calves used in the breakaway event will be different from the calves used in the men's tie-down roping.
-Breakaway calves shall not have horns exceeding 1 inches in length. - 12.
-Women's Breakaway Roping will be run as any other standard event. - 13.
-There will be a twenty-five (25) second time limit not including penalties. - 14.
-The flag judges should position himself in the corner of the arena opposite the end of the roping box.
-If the arena is very large, it is permissible to position himself as far as one fourth of the length of the arena away from the corner the breakaway flag is clearly visible.
-This means switching sides of the arena for a left handed roper.
+11. The calves used in the breakaway event will be different from the calves used in the men's tie-down roping.
+Breakaway calves shall not have horns exceeding 1 inch in length.

+- 12. Women's Breakaway Roping will be run as any other standard event. - 13.
+There will be a twenty-five (25) second time limit not including penalties. - 14: The flag judges should position himself in a corner of the arena opposite the end of the roping box.
+If the arena is very large, it is permissible to position himself as far as one fourth of the length of the arena away from the corner that is at the opposite end of the roping box where the breakaway flag is clearly visible.
+The flag judge has the option to position himself on either the right or the left side of the arena opposite the end of the roping boxes, where he sees it is best for him to give a precise flag, make a clear call for a bell collar catch and he is visible to the timers.
+This means switching sides of the arena for a left-handed roper.

-Judges have the option of using a different barrier in the Breakaway event then the Tie-down event in order to be more suitable for the calves.
+Judges have the option of using a different barrier in the Breakaway event then the Tiedown event in order to be more suitable for the calves.

-- 15. It is the flag judges' call to rule a catch legal or illegal if rope changes position after it initially breaks free. - 16.
-Breakaway ropers will only be allowed to use one (1) loop during competition at all IPRA rodeos and the IFR.
-The back gate is to be open.
+- 15. It is the flag judges' call to rule a catch legal or illegal if rope changes position after it initially breaks free. - Breakaway ropers will only be allowed to use one (1) loop during competition at all IPRA rodeos and the IFR.
+The back gate is to be open. - 17.
+Appropriate western attire, (Long sleeve shirts w/collar, waist length, shirt tails tucked in, no

-- 17. Appropriate western attire, (long sleeve shirts w/collar, waist length, shirt tails tucked in, no T-shirts or pull-over shirts), western hats, boot and western denim jeans or western dress pants must be worn in the arena, the back of the bucking chutes and on rodeo grounds by all participants one hour prior to and during performance time and slack In all events, a sweater or jacket may be worn over proper western attire.
-Failure to comply with this dress code while contesting will result in a fine. - 18.
-Cowgirl's Breakaway Roping will follow the same payoff format as payoff in the bullriding, steer wrestling, tie-down, cowgirls barrel racing and teamroping.
+T-shirts or pull-over shirts), western hats, boot and western denim jeans or western dress pants must be worn in the arena, the back of the bucking chutes and on rodeo grounds by all participants one hour prior to and during performance time and slack In all events, a sweater or jacket may be worn over proper western attire.
+Failure to comply with this dress code while contesting will result in a fine.

-19. Any rules not covered by the above rules shall be assumed by the Tie-Down Roping Rules.
+- 18. Cowgirl's Breakaway Roping will follow the same payoff format as payoff in the bullriding, tie-down, cowgirls barrel racing. - 19.
+Any rules not covered by the above rules shall be assumed by the Tie-Down Roping Rules.